 Pixie Trix Comix came to life in 2008 after a need to brand the comics Gisèle Lagacé & David Lumsdon were involved with.
 It's a brand, a studio, a publishing company, a webcomics portal, and to a lesser extent, a link exchange network for a few select friends in the webcomics community.
 In 2011, it partnered up with Zoom Comics to share ideas and knowledge with the hopes of bringing more comics with similar sensibilities to readers.

 Gisèle Lagacé (penciller, inker, letterer, & writer)

-Born in New Brunswick, Gisèle Lagacé is a webcomic creator, artist and writer based in Ottawa since the mid '90s.
+Gisèle Lagacé is a webcomic creator, artist and writer from Northern New Brunswick.

 Her main artistic influences include: Dan DeCarlo, Jim Davis, Uderzo, Rumiko Takahashi, Yumiko Igarashi, and many more.She is also an experienced graphic designer, and was the bassist for the Quebec all-girl band Barbarella in the '90s.
 You can visit her homepage here.

 Her works include:

 Ménage à 3 (Strip 1 to Now): penciller, inker/toner, letterer, & co-writer

 Eerie Cuties (Strip 1 to Now*): penciller, inker (*strip 1 to 144), letterer, & co-writer

 Sticky Dilly Buns (Strip 1 to Now): co-writer, co-penciller, letterer

 Magick Chicks (Strip 1 to 102): penciller (with pencil assists by Shouri), letterer, & co-writer